-The Directors had committed considerable time towards the many board meetings and board committee meetings held in FY2021 and adjusted their schedules to ensure participation in board and board committee meetings for the deliberation of issues.
+The Directors had committed considerable time towards the many board meetings and board committee meetings held in FY2022 and adjusted their schedules to ensure participation in board and board committee meetings for the deliberation of issues.
 The NC is of the view that the Directors have committed their time effectively to discharge their responsibilities.

-A record of the Directors' attendance at the Board and Board Committee meetings as well as General Meetings for FY2021 is set out below:
+A record of the Directors' attendance at the Board and Board Committee meetings for FY2022 and General Meeting(s) for FY2021 held in 2022 is set out below:

 Board Meetings Audit Committee Remuneration Committee Nominating Committee General Meeting

-Number of meetings held in FY2021
+Number of meetings held in FY2022 5 3 1 1 1

 Name of Director Number of meetings attended

-Mr Aw Cheok Huat 2[2] 2[1] 1 (1) 1 2
+Mr Aw Cheok Huat 5 - - 1 1

-Mr Lee Kam Seng 3 7(1) 1(1) 1(1) 2
+Mr Yee Chia Hsing ^[1] - - - -

-Mr Teo Choon Kow @ William Teo 3 7 1 1 2
+Mr Teo Choon Kow @ William Teo 5 3 1 1 1

-Mr Lau Yan Wai, Billy 3 7 1 1 [1] 2
+Mr Choong Chee Peng Bert 5 3 1 1 1

-Mr Choong Chee Peng Bert 3 3(3) 1 1 2
+Mr Lau Yan Wai 5 3 1 - 1

-Mr Loo Cheng Guan [4] 2 1 1 1 (1) 1
+Mr Lee Kam Seng (2) 5 2(2) 1 (2) 1 (2) 1